jtarkowski27/sphere-raycasting/README.md

 ```
 $ ./raycasting -s 2000 -l 300
 ```
 It is possible to execute raycasting algorithm purely on CPU.
-In order to do so you gonna need to add `-cpu` argument to run command.
+In order to do so you need to add `-cpu` argument to run command.
 ```
 $ ./raycasting -cpu
 ```